strmande/PACMAN_GAME/README.md

  The purpose of this project is to make Pacman game more enjoyable for a user playing the game.
 We added three features to improve the game:

- (1) being able to choose between one or two players
+ (1) The ablility to choose between one or two players

- As a game player, you will be able to choose the number of players, so that you can play by youryself or with another player.
+ As a game player, you will be able to choose the number of players, so that you can play by yourself or with another player.

- (2) the ability to choose between one to four ghosts
+ (2) The ability to choose between one to four ghosts

  As a game player, you will be able to change the number of ghosts, so that you can change the level of difficulty of the game.